Coping With Grief and Loss in a Virtual Team

-In a world where email and instant messaging are the norm, simply picking up the phone to have a conversation can make a real difference.
-You'll reassure remote colleagues that, while you can't be there to physically support them, you are still "emotionally present."
+In a world where email and instant messaging are the norm, picking up the phone to have a conversation can make a real difference.
+Reassure remote colleagues that, while you can't be there to physically support them, you are still emotionally present.

-Also, emphasize that you're happy to take calls from them to offer reassurance or to explain in more detail what is happening.
-This is essentially the same as saying to a regular team that you'll have an "open door" during this difficult time.
+Also, emphasize that you're happy to take calls or messages from them to offer reassurance, or to explain in more detail what is happening.
+This is the equivalent of saying to an office-based team that you'll have an "open door" policy during this difficult time.

-A whole-team conference call or video-chat can be effective, too.
-You'll help colleagues to understand that they aren't isolated and provide them with a forum where they can share their feelings.
-That should encourage a sense of community and mutual support.
+A whole-team conference call or video chat can be effective, too.
+This can help colleagues to understand that they aren't isolated, and provide them with a forum where they can share their feelings.
+This can encourage a sense of community and mutual support.

-An occasional follow-up call outside of the work cycle can also be valuable.
+An occasional follow-up outside of the work cycle may also be valuable.
 It shows team members that you're conscious of what they are going through.
-But be careful that this doesn't become intrusive or that you are perceived as "checking up."
+But be careful that this doesn't become intrusive, or that you are perceived as "checking up."
 Kübler-Ross and grief expert David Kessler have useful tips on what to say for the best – and what to avoid saying – in the event of loss.

 2. Using the Virtual Peer Network

-Your team members may use social media channels to discuss what is going on and how they're feeling because of the difficulty of getting together in person.
+Your team members may use social media to discuss what is going on and how they're feeling.

 You have little control over this – much as you cannot control what team members say to each other in the bar after work.
-So, while accepting that this is likely to happen, you should remind team members (sensitively) about any protocols you have around the use of social media and the risks of making negative comments about the organization.
+So, while accepting that this is likely, you should remind team members (sensitively) about any protocols you have around the use of social media and the risks of making negative comments about the organization.